paulwarren/nzde/dict/T/README.md

 >  One of the chiefs who spoke - a tatooed, grey-haired warrior - wore a very beautiful pendant ear-drop, made from the tangiwai, or tear-water greenstone. <i>(May 25, 1904,Otago Witness,49</i>)

 >  Tangiwai is clear like glass, and ranges from olive-gree to bluish green.
 Most tangiwai is sourced from two isolated areas at Piopiotahi (Milford Sound).
 Koko-tangiwai, the longer name for this stone, referes to a deep sorrow that is never completely healed. <i>(Oct 23, 2009,Press, The,4</i>)

-## Tangiwai

- <i>n.</i> rail tragedy at Tangiwai on Christmas Eve, 1953, during Queen's visit, when a lahar from Mt Ruapehu destroyed a rail bridge with loss of 151 lives.

->  At this precise time National Radio will air a two-hour documentary, <i>Tangiwai ...
-A River of Tears</i>, detailing what happened that night in 1953 and exploring the ongoing significance of what became known as the Tangiwai - translates as "river of tears" - disaster. <i>(Dec 20, 2003,Listener (New Zealand Listener),66</i>)

->  Yes, the memories flow throughout the reunion, not least of that terrible Christmas Day as the news of Tangiwai spread. <i>(Mar 27, 2004,Listener (New Zealand Listener),30</i>)

->  There are many reasons why, half a century on, the name Tangiwai has an emotional resonance for more than one generation of New Zealanders.
-Most obviously, it was the country's fifth worst disaster and, at the timne, the eighth biggest railway disaster the world had ever known.
-Then there was the timing, Christmas Eve. <i>(Dec 20, 2003,Dominion Post,B2</i>)

->  "We've heard about you and your bloody Tangiwai.
-You didn't even get your feet wet." <i>(Apr 20, 2002,Listener (New Zealand Listener),72</i>)

->  At the end of the day word filtered through to the New Zealand team of the Tangiwai rail catastrophe back home. <i>(Jan 11, 2003,Listener (New Zealand Listener),28</i>)